Responsible AI Question Bank: A Comprehensive Tool for AI Risk Assessment: Responsible AI Question Bank

 \subsection{Human-centred Values}

+With the increasing reliance on AI-based decision-making systems in recent years, there is a growing demand for ethical AI, which is often perceived as requiring human oversight of automation \cite{koulu2020human}.
+Although AI can significantly enhance performance compared to manual decision-making processes, over-reliance on these systems can result in negative consequences, particularly in complex or high-stakes situations where human oversight is essential \cite{buccinca2021trust}.
+Therefore, emphasizing human agency and oversight has become a key requirement for the effective implementation of AI applications \cite{koulu2020proceduralizing, enqvist2023human}.

-It accommodates the need for an appropriate level of human oversight and control to prevent AI risks, particularly those associated with human rights.
+To cope with these concerns, RAI should consider an appropriate level of human oversight and control to prevent AI risks, particularly those associated with human rights.
 Under the key question, \textit{"Does the AI system respect human rights, diversity and autonomy of individuals?"}, the RAI Question Bank includes 17 sub-questions primarily based on three frameworks: NIST, EU and Microsoft.
-The questions are categorized into three risk themes: \textit{human rights}, \textit{human oversight} and \textit{human agency} (Figure \ref{fig:P2}).
+The questions are categorized into three: \textit{human rights}, \textit{human oversight} and \textit{human agency} (Figure \ref{fig:P2}).

 \textit{Human rights} is designed with five dedicated questions to identify risks related to regulatory requirements and ensure that the AI system respects human rights.
+This category emphasizes the impact of technology design such as AI system on human autonomy \cite{calvo2020supporting}.
+Human autonomy refers to the ability to willingly choose to be either dependent or independent \cite{deci2012self}.
+Ensuring that AI systems uphold human autonomy is crucial for fostering trust and preventing unintended manipulation or coercion.

-\textit{Human agency} comprises three questions and includes one sub-category, \textit{Task allocation}.
-This category assesses how the AI systems and human share tasks, whether the AI system enhances or augments human capabilities, and if there is an appropriate level of control over tasks allocated to AI systems.
+To maintain effective human oversight and intervention, there should be a clear delineation of responsibilities between human operators and AI systems \cite{cavalcante2023meaningful}. \textit{Human agency} category comprises three questions and includes one sub-category, \textit{Task allocation}.
+This assesses how the AI systems and human share tasks, whether the AI system enhances or augments human capabilities, and if there is an appropriate level of control over tasks allocated to AI systems.

-\textit{Human oversight} includes nine sub-questions aimed at assessing AI risks due to the lack or absence of human involvement, with defined processes and mechanisms to govern and control AI. the RAI Question Bank suggests that these questions should be used at the early stage (i.e., planing stage) of the AI lifecycle to establish a solid governance framework early on and support its implementation across the categories.
+\textit{Human oversight} includes nine sub-questions aimed at assessing AI risks stemming from insufficient human involvement, with processes and mechanisms in place to govern and control AI.
+Additionally, it recommends direct and immediate solutions to mitigate negative impacts, such as a stop button or procedure to safely abort operations when necessary, as commonly required by AI regulations such as the EU AI Act \cite{castets2022ex}.
+We suggest that these questions should be used at the early stage (i.e., planing stage) of the AI lifecycle to establish a solid governance framework early on and support its implementation across the categories.